Metalsofa/Fourier/README.md

 *An optics-based Role-Playing Game*

 This repository is for all the assets related to the collaborative JRPG currently being developed by RPI students David Medlock and Devak Patel.

+If you clone this and expect it to compile on your computer, you'll have to update a few project properties (namely the c++ include/library directories) in the visual studio project properties settings tab so that they are specific to your local repository.
+Additionally you'll have to make sure you have glut.dll in your Windows directory (for the time being, anyway; this might not be neccessary in the future).